Meta-Representational Predictive Coding: Neuroscience-Informed Self-Supervised Learning: Appendix / Supplementary Material

 Each glimpse vector $\mathbf{g}(k)$ itself is a concatenation of several views (pixel patches) sampled from the observation $\mathbf{o}(t_g)$.
 Specifically, it is a combination of several types of views , each of which can be expressed in terms of the following piecewise function:

-To produce the final glimpse vector, all $C$ foveal, $F$ parafoveal, and $P$ peripheral views (centered around the glimpse/gaze's center-point) are first average pooled to always be the same final shape of $S \times S$ pixels, then flattened to vectors, and finally concatenated to obtain $\mathbf{g}(k) \in \mathbb{R}^{( (C + F + P) * (S * S) ) \times 1}$.
+To produce the final glimpse tensor, all $C$ foveal, $F$ parafoveal, and $P$ peripheral views (centered around the glimpse/gaze's center-point) are first average pooled to always be the same final shape of $S \times S$ pixels, then flattened to vectors, and finally concatenated to obtain $\mathbf{g}(k) \in \mathbb{R}^{( (C + F + P) * (S * S) ) \times 1}$.
 All of the above means that the final glimpse vector produced as a result of the $k$-th saccade is:

 where $V = C + F + P$, brackets $<\cdot>$ denote vector concatenation, and $\mathbf{g}^v(k) = \text{Flat}\big(\text{Pool}(\mathbf{p}^v)\big)$.
 For the main model used in the paper, the set of foveal patch indices was $\{1,2,3,4\}$ while the set of parafoveal indices was $\{5\}$ and the peripheral was $\{6\}$.
-This choice was made based on preliminary experimentation (the stream configuration that resulted in the best performing MPC model was chosen), the results of which are presented in the next appendix section.
+This choice was made based on preliminary experimentation (the stream configuration that resulted in the best performing MPC model was chosen), the results of which are presented in the later in this appendix.

 Upon creation, the foveal, parafoveal, and peripheral views are all aligned around a glimpse center-point (the x-y coordinates of the center-point of our model's gaze) with all views arranged around the center-point in a particular topology (such as a grid).
-Foveal views are generally shaped such that $S_C = S$ whereas parafoveal views are shaped such that $S_C > S$ and peripheral views are shaped such that $S_P > S_C > S$; in this work, we specifically choose for foveal views $S = S_C = 8$ pixels, for parafoveal views $S_F = 16$ pixels, and for peripheral views $S_P = 24$ pixels.
-As mentioned above, we use $C=4$ foveal views which are arranged in a $2 \times 2$ grid (such that the foveal views overlap with one another by $1$-$2$ pixels) centered around the whole glimpse/gaze center-point; we only use one ($F=1$) parafoveal view and one ($P=1$) peripheral views, which are both directly centered around the glimpse/gaze center-point.
+Foveal views are generally shaped such that $S_C = S$ whereas parafoveal views are shaped such that $S_C > S$ and peripheral views are shaped such that $S_P > S_C > S$.
+In this work, we specifically choose for each dataset the following configurations: \begin{itemize}[noitemsep,nolistsep] \item \emph{MNIST and K-MNIST}: foveal views $S = S_C = 12$ pixels, for parafoveal views $S_F = 18$ pixels, and for peripheral views $S_P = 24$ pixels; \item \emph{NORB}: we chose $S = S_C = 24$, $S_F = 48$, and $S_P = 72$; and, \item \emph{ETH-80}: we chose $S = S_C = 14$, $S_F = 28$, and $S_P = 36$. \end{itemize} As mentioned above, we use $C=4$ foveal views which are arranged in a $2 \times 2$ grid (such that the foveal views overlap with one another by $1$-$2$ pixels) centered around the whole glimpse/gaze center-point; we only use one ($F=1$) parafoveal view and one ($P=1$) peripheral views, which are both directly centered around the glimpse/gaze x-y Cartesian center-point.